sfu-arch/muir/README.md

 $ make all
 ```

-For each test case there is going to be one sacala file which has the detailed implementation of TAPAS.
+For each test case there is going to be one sacala file which has the detailed implementation of dandelion-generator.

 How to run generator on your code (detailed way)?
 =======
 For generating `.scala` for your code the following steps need to be taken :

-1. Emit the llvm ir (`.ll`) for your code with supported Tapir/TAPAS compiler(`<your repository code location>/Tapir-Meta/tapir/build/bin/clang`).
+1. Emit the llvm ir (`.ll`) for your code with supported Tapir/dandelion-generator compiler(`<your repository code location>/Tapir-Meta/tapir/build/bin/clang`).
     * You can out put llvm ir with this command `./Tapir-Meta/tapir/build/bin/clang -emit-llvm [Your source code]`
 2. Run `opt` with `-mem2reg -loop-simplify -loop-simplifycfg -disable-loop-vectorization -dce` arguments on your llvm ir (`.ll`) code.
 3. Run TAPAS generator on your `.ll` file like this :